openjs-foundation/cross-project-council/proposals/stage-1/TRAVEL_FUND/MEMBER_TRAVEL_FUND.md

 ## Requirements

-* Candidates must be an individual member of one of the projects of the OpenJS Foundation. //TODO clarify?
+* Candidates must be an active participant of one of the projects of the OpenJS Foundation. //TODO clarify?
 * Those requesting funds must indicate that they do not have funding available from another source, such as an employer or the event itself that might cover costs for presenters.